-This Technical Alert has nothing to do with changes being made to adopt the FASB’s new lease accounting requirements (ASC Topic 842).
-However, the last paragraph of this Alert discusses the FASB’s recent vote to change lease accounting effective dates.
+This article has nothing to do with changes being made to adopt the FASB’s new lease accounting requirements (ASC Topic 842).
+However, the last paragraph of this article discusses the FASB’s recent vote to change lease accounting effective dates.

 As part of short-term cash-management strategy during COVID, businesses are restructuring lease contracts to defer lease payments to future periods in anticipation of a “steadier” state, to forgive lease payments (abatement) for a specified time period, or to provide a cash payment to the lessee.
 The modification of lease contracts requires careful consideration of the guidance in the FASB’s Accounting Standards Codification (ASC) Topic 842, Leases, (or ASC 840, Leases, if your company hasn’t yet adopted the new lease accounting requirements) to determine whether a modification results in a new lease or the continuation of the existing lease.
 This evaluation can be complex and pose a significant strain on your resources, especially if your company has a large lease portfolio.